KerrieMariah/KerrieMariah.github.io/_works/2022-01-06-code-mentoring.md

 image_caption:
 ---

 Hey there!
-I've spent countless hours getting my hands dirty in the world of coding and I know how difficult it can be starting out - especially if you're teaching yourself!
-But I have found so much joy in sharing what I've learned with others, including tips and tricks that give you a bit of an edge in hte competitive tech market.
+Diving into the world of coding can be daunting, especially when you're forging the path on your own.
+I've spent countless hours immersed in coding, facing the challenges firsthand.
+Sharing my journey, along with the tips and tricks I've learned, has brought immense joy – especially when it gives others an edge in the competitive tech market.

 ### Mentoring the Next Wave of Coders

-While in Hong Kong, I spent time with middle school students teaching them the basics of programming and the cyberworld of our computers.
-Through lessons on HTML, CSS, and Javascript, I helped them in creating their first personalised websites, watching them light up as they customised every aspect of it.
-When it comes to learning a new skill, I believe in getting started on projects early as it leads to better understanding and creativity in the world of tech.
-Not to mention the twinkle in their eyes is priceless.
+While in Hong Kong, I had the incredible opportunity to mentor middle school students, introducing them to the fundamentals of programming and the digital world.
+We dived into HTML, CSS, and JavaScript, guiding them through building their first personalized websites.
+There's something magical about seeing their excitement as they tailor every detail.
+I firmly believe that early hands-on projects foster deeper understanding and spark creativity in tech – not to mention, the spark in their eyes is utterly priceless.

 ### Springboard Mentorship

-Through the company Springboard, I've mentored upcoming tech enthusiasts of all ages, sharing insights, answering queries, and troubleshooting problems.
+Working with Springboard, I've mentored aspiring tech enthusiasts of various ages, offering insights, resolving queries, and navigating through challenges together.
 The feedback?
-A stream of high ratings and gratitude from mentees.
-Each mentoring session for me is more than just a class—it's a connection, a shared journey into the discovery of how to shape the cyber realm.
+A continuous flow of high ratings and heartfelt thanks.
+For me, each mentoring session is more than a lesson; it’s about forming a connection and embarking on a shared journey of discovery in the vast cyber world.

 ### A Fresh Approach to Teaching

-Forget the traditional, textbook-heavy learning.
-I like to shake things up.
-Whether it's using quirky analogies, setting up exciting challenges, or weaving in fun activities, my aim is to make tech not just understandable, but utterly captivating.
-Dive in with me, and let's explore the coding universe together!
+Forget the dry, textbook-heavy approach.
+My teaching style is all about dynamism and engagement.
+Be it through quirky analogies, stimulating challenges, or interactive activities, my goal is to make tech not just accessible but irresistibly enthralling.
+Join me in unraveling the wonders of coding – let's turn this adventure into an unforgettable journey!

 -- add image of zoomcall with maureen